brianzelip/vue-parcel/README.md

 # brianzelip/vue-parcel

-> A simple Vue 2.0 and Parcel setup for quick prototyping.
+> A simple Vue 2.0 development setup with Parcel and Pug for quick prototyping.

 ### Usage